Thanks for coming by the place I spill my guts out for you guys to read.

 I’ve luckily had the best family and friends to help drive me to appointments, grocery shopping, to keep me company, and to try to get my spirits up.

-One day during my online job search, I came across some links to some blogs.
+One day, I came across some links to some blogs.
 I didn’t do anything all day except spend my time on a bunch of job search engines, so I thought some reading would be good.
 Everyone’s stories were so inspiring, how far they’ve come with their journey, how happy they were to take on blogging.
 I wanted to be happy like them.